 Industry behavior

-Large SFR brokerage operations with branch offices have always depended on a constant flood of newly-licensed agents to fill their cubicles.
-This practice was enabled in the past by a high agent turnover rate, as freshly-minted agents burned through their family members and social contacts without developing a viable client base.
+Large single family residence (SFR) brokerage operations with branch offices have always depended on a constant flood of newly-licensed agents to fill their cubicles.
+These brokerage operations generate a high turnover rate for agents.
+Freshly-minted agents burn through their family members and social contacts without personal marketing to brand themselves and develop a viable client base.

-Brokers and office managers were able to mitigate the eventual loss of sales production from client-exhausted agents by aggressively soliciting new licensees to bring in as replacements.
+The big brokers and their office managers have been able to mitigate the eventual loss of sales production experienced by client-exhausted agents through aggressively soliciting new licensees as replacements (and all the personal contacts who come with them).

-These “list-and-run” agents disappear from the ranks of new agents when the total number of new agents drops dramatically, as in 2008-2014 before becoming the late 2010’s recovery.
-Previously, during the peak years of 2004-2007, new agents were licensed at the rate of 5,000 monthly.
+These “list-and-run” agents also disappear from the ranks of new agents when the total annual number of new agents drops dramatically.
+The last such drop was in 2007-2014 before the commencement of the recovery in the mid-2010s.
+Previously, during the peak activity years of 2004-2007, new agents were licensed at the unsustainable rate of 5,000 monthly – triple the 2024 pace.

-However, the number of list-and-run agents crept higher in the pandemic years of 2020-2021, with brokers spending little time training and supervising new agents and more time mining them for prospects.
+Despite this history, the number of new hit-and-run agents crept higher in the pandemic years of 2020-2021.
+And again, brokers spent little time training and supervising new agents and more time mining them for prospects.

 Related article:

-When viewed in the context of disappearing short-term agents, rather than vanishing homebuyers — the rate of homeownership statewide stuck at 55% heading into 2023 — what appears is an economic reality which forces employing brokers to:
+When viewed in terms of disappearing short-term agents, rather than vanishing homebuyers — the rate of homeownership statewide was stuck at 55% at end of 2024 — what appears is an economic reality which forces employing brokers to:

 - shutter their least productive branch offices;